Zodiac Aerospace sees profits flat this year due to production problems

-PARIS (Reuters) - Troubled French group Zodiac Aerospace (ZODC.PA) said on Tuesday that its operating profit in the current year ending in August was likely to be unchanged from last year, as a result of its problems with meeting orders for airliner seats.
+PARIS, March 15 (Reuters) - Troubled French group Zodiac Aerospace said on Tuesday that its operating profit in the current year ending in August was likely to be unchanged from last year, as a result of its problems with meeting orders for airliner seats.

-The company, which supplies both Airbus (AIR.PA) and Boeing (BA.N), said last month that it would not now hit its goal this year of raising its operating margin to around 10 percent.
-It also said a recovery plan put in place to deal with the seating production delays would take longer than the originally forecast 18 months.
+The company, which supplies both Airbus and Boeing , had said last month that it would not meet its 2016 goal of an operating margin close to 10 percent.
+It also said that a recovery plan put in place to deal with the delays would take longer than the originally forecast 18 months.

-“The group anticipates current operating income for the 2015/2016 financial year to come in close to that of 2014/2015,” Zodiac said in a statement on Tuesday.
-It reported a current operating income last year of 313.8 million euros, and an operating margin of 6.4 percent.
+“The group anticipates current operating income for the 2015/2016 financial year to come in close to that of 2014/2015,” Zodiac said in a statement.
+It reported a current operating income last year of 313.8 million euros.

 However, Zodiac also said on Tuesday its sales in its second quarter which ended last month were up 5.4 percent at 1.25 billion euros ($1.39 billion), while sales for the first half were up 7.1 percent on a reported basis, at 2.488.5 billion euros, although down 1.8 percent on a like-for-like basis.